rpkc/Google-Sheet-Web-Form/README.md

 ```
 3. Change the `<FORM_NAME>` to your desired name
 4. All Form Elements must have names in <b>Block Letters</b>

+### 2. Google Sheet
+1. Goto [Google Sheet](https://docs.google.com/spreadsheets/u/0/) and create a blank sheet
+2. Name the Fields as your needed in your Form in <b>Block Letters</b>
+3. Number of Fields must be as same as the Fields of your Form
+4. go to <b>Tools > Script Editor</b>
+5. Copy and paste the file [WebForm.gs](https://raw.githubusercontent.com/rpkc/WebForm/main/WebForm.gs) to the Script Editor
+6. Change the `<SHEET_NAME>` with your sheet name
+7. deploy and copy the `deployment id`

 ### 3. Form (JS)
 1. Add the Script to Your HTML file